-The University follows a programme which is generally recognized as acceptable and should ensure the safe operation of hot and cold-water systems in line with HSE Guidance & ACoP L8.
+The University follows a monitoring and sampling programme, which is generally recognized as acceptable and should ensure the safe operation of hot and cold-water systems in line with HSE Guidance & ACoP L8.
 The HSE Guide & ACoP L8 details the scope, extent & methods associated with the management, control, monitoring and coordination of water systems to minimize the risk of exposure to Legionella bacteria to comply with the COSHH regulations and ultimately, the Health & Safety at Work Act 1974.

-Further information on the frequency and extent of the inspection regime can be found in the Legionella Operating Manual available from the Head of Technical Compliance, Estates and Campus Services
+Further information on the frequency and extent of the inspection regime can be found in the Legionella Operating Manual available from the Technical and Compliance Manager, Estates and Campus Services.

-5. Control Scheme and Auditing
+5. Control Programme and Auditing

 All hot and cold-water services should be operated and maintained carefully.
-Where uncertainty exists, advice must be taken and this is best achieved by contacting the Head of Technical Compliance, who will be able to provide the advice necessary or contact the relevant specialist.
+Where uncertainty exists, advice must be taken and this is best achieved by contacting the Technical and Compliance Manager, who will be able to provide the advice necessary or contact the relevant specialist.